 A well-oiled recycling machine

-Every year Ragn-Sells’ processing facilities in Sweden receives 40,000 tonnes of oil.
-Most of this, 31,000 tonnes, is what is known as waste oil, which is regenerated after processing.
+Every year Ragn-Sells’ processing facilities in Sweden receives thousands of tonnes of oil.
+A majority is what is known as waste oil, which is regenerated after processing.
 This means that it is restored to original base oil that can be re-introduced to the market and used again.
-Ragn Sells receives and collects oil from workshops, industries, ports, and other business that need help taking care of their used oil.
+Ragn-Sells receives and collects oil from workshops, industries, ports, and other business that need help taking care of their used oil.

 - When we talk to the workshops and tell them that their oil can be recycled, it often prompts a real “aha moment”.
 A lot of people have no idea that their waste oil can become high-quality base oil again, says Maria Kosinski, Group Portfolio Manager at Ragn-Sells.

 The waste oil that can be recycled, is sent to refineries in Europe where it is cleaned and turned into new base oil.
 To keep the environmental impact to a minimum, the oil is transported by train to a refinery in Germany for regeneration, and the oil that goes to a Finnish refinery is sent as a bulk consignment by ship.
 To ensure maximum recovery, it is important that the workshops do not mix the fluids but separate out the used oil.

 - The regenerated base oil is actually of a more consistent quality since it has been purified and does not contain any particles.
 So, this oil is really a higher quality oil, continues Kosinski.